AOP SEAT RESERVES:

 You may be asked to provide a rationale for this scheduling.

-To request software that is currently unavailable on the technology cart, please see the
+labs or to request software that is currently unavailable on the technology cart, see

 * CLASSROOMS OFF-LINE: